singh1114/best/_posts/2017-07-05-writing-unit-tests-for-the-models.md

   - python
 ---

-You must have heard about the term test-driven-development if you are into the developmental works.
+You must have heard about the term test-driven-development if you are into the programming world.
 It is the development in which you write tests before writing the logic.
-That means first you write the stuff that can break the code and then you write the real code that doesn't break which is unbreakable from that point of view.
+That means first you write the test before writing the real code.

 I hope this makes sense.
 If not, keep on reading for some time and you will come to know more about the stuff.

 ## Why do we need tests?

 At the intermediate level of development, where I am right now, we merely write tests for our code.
-But it is regularly said that
+But it is regularly said that,

 > Untested code is broken code.